railsgirls/guides.railsgirls.com/_pages/diary-app.md

 Open a terminal window (Command Prompt on Windows), change to the directory where your files are (using the `cd` command) and run `rails new diary` – this will take some time and end up creating a new Rails application.
 Run `cd diary` to change to the app’s directory.

+{% coach %}
-__COACH__: Explain how to navigate directories and run commands.
+Explain how to navigate directories and run commands.
+{% endcoach %}

 ### Running the server

 Once in the `diary` directory run `rails server` and (once it finishes starting up) go to [http://localhost:3000](http://localhost:3000) in your browser.
 You should see the ‘Welcome aboard’ page.
 Stop the server by pressing `ctrl-c`.

+{% coach %}
-__COACH__: Explain what has happened and what’s the output in the terminal window.
+Explain what has happened and what’s the output in the terminal window.
 If the server fails to start due to a missing JavaScript runtime, `gem install therubyracer` and uncomment the relevant line in `Gemfile`.
+{% endcoach %}

 ### First route and view